mobxjs/mobx-state-tree/API.md

 ## applyAction

-Applies an action or a series of actions in a single MobX transaction.
+Applies an action(no matter it's sync or async action) or a series of actions in a single MobX transaction.
-Does not return any value
+It will return a Promise which resolves an array(Promise<any[]>).
 Takes an action description as produced by the `onAction` middleware.

 **Parameters**